 SThree spoke to Rainer Sibbel, Chair for International Health Management at the Frankfurt School of Finance and Management, about the future of digital healthcare.

-Blockchain’s future in healthcare
+Blockchain’s future in digital healthcare

 He says organisations must equip healthcare professionals with the skills to manage large volumes of data because of the implementation of digital health records.